PBAniket/ChimeraGrid/README.md

-# 🌟 TabulaX
+# 🌟 ChimeraGrid

-**TabulaX** is a web-based AI tool that automates multi-class table transformations using large language models (LLMs).
+**ChimeraGrid** is a web-based AI tool that automates multi-class table transformations using large language models (LLMs).
 With a user-friendly interface and powerful Gemini 1.5 Flash integration, it generates clean Python functions to transform your tabular data with just a few examples.

 ---